-Kelley first became interested in intellectual property at a young age in appreciating her Grandfather’s hand drawn car designs turned real-life vehicles commissioned during his time working for a large US automotive corporation in Detroit.
+Kelley first became interested in intellectual property at a young age when she saw her grandfather's hand-drawn car designs—commissioned during his time working for a large US automotive corporation in Detroit—turn into real-life vehicles.
 While in college at Indiana University, Kelley fostered her interest in IP and majored in Cognitive Science, focusing her studies in computer science, linguistics, psychology, finance, and art history.
 Kelley worked in a research laboratory dedicated to the use of artificial intelligence in detecting the onset of Alzheimer’s and dementia.
 Over the course of her undergraduate studies, Kelley valued how developments in each area of study were worthy of proprietary protection.

 Kelley went on to earn her dually accredited US/UK Master’s degree in art history and visual culture from Richmond The American International University in London, UK where she authored her dissertation on the global state of droite de suite (artists’ resale royalty rights), with particular focuses on China, the EU, and the US.
 Following her Master’s degree Kelley earned her Juris Doctor from The John Marshall Law School in Chicago (now University of Illinois-Chicago School of Law) where she earned her certificate in Intellectual Property Law.

 Following law school, Kelley worked at a boutique firm handling commercial litigation and commercial collection matters, which enabled her to effectively and creatively litigate disputes and collect satisfaction of judgments obtained in favor of her clients.
 Kelley then worked for a national law firm counseling and representing clients in litigation matters addressing intellectual property disputes including trademarks, trade dress, copyrights, and design patents; unfair competition; trade secrets; data privacy and technology concerns; and restrictive covenant employment matters.